francescodisalvo05/bias-fairness-detector/README.md

   <img src="img/bg.png" height="300px"/>
 </p>

 One of the biggest challenges in Machine Learning is dealing with biased datasets.
-Having autonomous decision making systems (ADM) trained with biased datasets might have strong negative consequences on their lives (see for example the [Compass case](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)).
+Having autonomous decision making systems (ADM) trained with biased datasets might have strong negative consequences on the lives of their data subjects (see for example the [Compass case](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)).

 In this repository I provided an easy way for measuring the bias of your datasets.
 There are several biases measures, these are the ones that I have implemented:
 * Gini Simpson diversity index